motiwalam/STLC-idris/README.md

 If `x : a` in context `C`, then `(the a x) : a` in the same context.

 ## Examples
-The following are from the `lib.rkt` file in this repository.
+The following are from the `examples/lib.rkt` file in this repository.
 Notice the lack of type annotations for `plus`, `prime?` and `nth-prime`: they are not needed, Idris is able to infer the type in each case.
 However, the annotation is required for `foldr`.

-For each example, we also include the raw Idris code it translates to.
+For each example, we also include the raw Idris code it translates to (after some manually done formatting).

 ### `plus`
 ```scheme